sparkflows/sparkflows-docs/docs/azure/admin-guide/adls.rst

    * - Client Secret Key
      - Client Secret Key generated during registration of app in Azure portal
      - Client Secret Keys Value
-   * - Azure Client EndPoint
+   * - Azure Client EndPoints
-     - Azure Client EndPoint
+     - Azure Client EndPoints
-     - EndPoint
+     - EndPoints with OAuth 2.0 token endpoint (v1) in register application
    * - Azure ADLS Access Type
      - Azure ADLS can be accessed in many ways but currently supporting servicePrincipal and managedIdentity
      - Value should be either servicePrincipal or managedIdentity